cloudogu/nginx/docs/dev/support_entries_in_warp_menu_en.md

 #Configure support entries for the warp menu

-The warpmenu generates the entries in the menu via a so-called menu.json.
+The warp-menu generates the entries in the menu via a so-called menu.json.
 This is built in the ces-confd.
 In this the dynamic dogu entries and the support entries are contained.
 The support entries can be changed via the configuration.yaml.tpl in this repository.

-If entries in the warpmenu should not be rendered the etcd key `/config/_global/disabled_warpmenu_support_entries` can be provided with a list of keys which will not be rendered.
+If entries in the warp-menu should not be rendered the etcd key `/config/_global/disabled_warpmenu_support_entries` can be provided with a list of keys which will not be rendered.

 For example, if the following entries are specified in the configuration.yaml under the key `support`:
 ```